JulioV201/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+<br>The following table shows the metrics we measured in our insecure environment for 24 hours:</br>
-Start Time 2024-06-12 14:51:07
+<br>Start Time 2024-06-12 14:51:07</br>
 Stop Time  2024-06-13 14:51:07

 | Metric                   | Count